josh-feng/pool/README.md

     o2 = myChildClass(2)
     print((o1 + o2).field)

-Project: Reduced Markup Language (RML)
+**Reduced Markup Language (RML)**

-    Several formats (markdown, json, yaml, etc.) are not stable and have some limitation/drawbacks.
+    Several formats (xml, markdown, json, yaml, etc.) are not stable and/or have some limitations.
     We will develop our own.
-The goal is have a succinct format to break a text into usable fields.
+The goal is to have a succinct format to break a text into usable fields.

     Syntax: RML works like punctutaions
        rml     := '#rml' [blank+ [attr1]]* blank* '\r' [assign | blank* comment]*